 The Bose Home Speaker 500 is a better speaker than the Amazon Echo Studio.
 The Bose is better-built and it has a better soundstage performance.
 It supports Apple AirPlay, and it has lower latency when paired with iOS and Android devices over Bluetooth.
 Also, its voice assistant does a better job understanding you in noisy settings.
 However, the Amazon gets louder with less compression at max volume.

 The Apple HomePod is a better smart speaker than the Amazon Echo Studio.
-The Apple has better controls, a more neutral sound profile, and a wider soundstage.
+The Apple has Siri built-in, has better controls, a more neutral sound profile, and a wider soundstage.
 It also has low latency on Apple AirPlay.
-However, the Amazon supports Bluetooth, has bass and treble sliders so that you can tweak its sound profile, and has a mic mute button.
+However, it's been discontinued and may be harder to find in new condition.
+That said, the Amazon is a Bluetooth speaker that comes with Alexa built-in.
+It has bass and treble sliders so that you can tweak its sound profile, and has a mic mute button.
 It also gets louder with minimal compression.

 The Google Home Max is a slightly better speaker than the Amazon Echo Studio.
 The Google has a better-balanced sound profile and can reproduce a bit more low-bass.
 It has Google Assistant built-in, and it does a better job of understanding your voice in noisy environments.
 It can also be paired with up to two devices at the same time, and it supports Google Chromecast.
 However, the Amazon has fewer compression artifacts at max volume.